tjko/fanpico/README.md

 ## Firmware
 Firmware is developed in C using the Pico SDK.
 Pre-compiled firmware is released when there is new major features or bug fixes.

-Latest pre-compiled firmware image can be found here: [Latest Release](/releases/latest)
+Latest pre-compiled firmware image can be found here: [Releases](https://github.com/tjko/fanpico/releases)

 To get latest firmware with latest updates/fixes you must compile the firmware from the sources.